codefresh-io/cap-docs.codefresh.io/_docs/runtime/installation.md

 </br>
 {:/}

-##### GitLab
+##### GitLab Cloud

 `--enable-git-providers --provider gitlab --repo <https_project_url> --git-token <git_runtime_token>`

 **Enable Git providers**
 Required.

-Enable GitLab as the Git provider for the runtime and for the account, instead of the default provider.
+Define GitLab Cloud as the Git provider for the runtime and for the account, instead of the default provider.

 * CLI wizard and Silent install: Add the `--enable-git-providers` flag, and then define the provider name through the `--provider` flag.